Output files

 The workflow includes classical MLST with pyMLST and the pubMLST database.
 The output is a simple table with two columns containing the genome's name and its assigned sequence type (if any):

-$ head data/processed/mlst_table.tsv
+$ head results/mlst_table.tsv

 Genome ST